Cadaques Spain Travel Guide

 Flip-flops or water shoes useful for pebbly beaches and water access, shielding your feet from stones.

-Keeping your travel documents organized and secure marks a high priority for any trip.
+Keeping your travel documents organized and secure marks a high priority for every trip.

 Staying connected and powered up aids modern travel.